Flag of New Jersey

 What is the MBLEx?

-The MBLEx is administered by the Federation of State Massage Therapy Boards (FSMTB).
-It tests entry-level massage therapists, making sure they practice safely and effectively.
-Passing the MBLEx is a requirement for licensure in most states, including New Jersey.
+The MBLEx exam is administered by the Federation of State Massage Therapy Boards (FSMTB), the national massage authority that oversees entry-level standards across the country.
+Successful completion of this exam is required for board certification and licensure in most states, including New Jersey.

 Out-of-State License Transfer